 After years of being a food blogger, I realized that it was hard to find a true Texas Czech style kolache recipe on the internet.
 There is an abundance for donut shop style kolaches.

 With this platform, it has been a mission of mine to share an authentic Texas Czech Kolache recipe.
 This recipe is adapted from a prize winning Halletsville Kolache Fest recipe.
-I have worked this recipe for two years to get familiar with the steps, tips and to write the directions where a general audience could successfully recreate at home.
+I worked this recipe for two years to get familiar with the steps, tips and to write the directions where a general audience could successfully recreate at home.

 So today I'm teaching y'all how to bake the tall square kolaches, just like you would pick up at your favorite bakery and gas station in the Czech Belt of Texas!